critocrito/build-chores/packages/eslint-config-lint/readme.md

  To use flow as well place a `.flowconfig` and `.flowcoverage` configuration file.
 See the [example `flowconfig`](../../project-example/.flowconfig) and the [example `.flowcoverage`](../../project-example/.flowcoverage) for templates.

+Note that even if `flow` isn't use an empty `.flowconfig` file has to be created.

 This package installs [`flow-typed`](https://github.com/flow-typed/flow-typed#readme) to install flow type definitions.
 To make it work in this setup the `flow-libdefs` wrapper script is provided.
 It takes the same arguments as `flow-typed`.

 The following command installs type definitions for your dependencies.